egekaplan/working-days-turkey/README.md

 5. Iterate through each month of the year, calculating the number of working days for that month using the `count_working_days` function.
 Adjustments are made for January to account for the fact that the 2nd of January is not observed as a holiday in Turkey.

-6. Print the number of working days for each month and the total number of working days for the current year.
+6. Run the code with `poetry run python3 working_days_tr.py`.
+Print the number of working days for each month and the total number of working days for the current year.

 ## Output